-53. All house resolutions shall be numbered and shall be referred to the appropriate committee by the Committee on Rules.
+53. All resolutions shall be numbered and may be referred to the appropriate committee by the Committee on Rules.

-Each house resolution shall be signed by each Member who is an author or coauthor of the house resolution before it is introduced.
+Each resolution shall be signed by each Member who is an author or coauthor of the resolution before it is introduced.